lbeverly/docs/service-users.md

     weight: 3
 ---

-ScaleFT uses service users to allow you to build automation against the ScaleFT API.
-This could include operations such as:
+Service users enable you to grant permissions to your automation to access specific operations in the ScaleFT API, such as:

 1. Adding users to groups programmatically.
 2. Retrieving audit event logs to store in your ELK setup.